gagan2u2002/dockerimages/README.md

 # dockerimage's
 Different Docker(s) images i have put on this and this will help to make your environment using docker.

-i have setup docker on my window 10 Box by installing docker toolBox .
+i have setup docker on my box  10 Box by installing docker toolBox .
 Docker Toolbox avaliable for window 10.
 For setup purpose you can use below url- https://store.docker.com/editions/community/docker-ce-desktop-windows